learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 ## Normality Check (Q-Q plots)
 You've already seen Q-Q Plots as a measure to check for normality (or, by extension, any other distribution).

-Q-Q plots are also referred to as normal density plots when used with a standard normal quantiles.
+Q-Q plots are also referred to as normal density plots when used with standard normal quantiles.
 These plots are a good way to inspect the distribution of model errors.
 You saw this earlier with the small height-weight data set.
-Now, let's plot a Q-Q for the residuals in the `sales ~ TV` and the `sales ~ radio` models.
+Let's quickly plot a Q-Q for the residuals in the `sales ~ TV` and the `sales ~ radio` models again!

 ```python